allenlin90/programmingLearning/git/README.md

     1. Use `--no-ff` parameter and stop Git Fast-forward
         * We can switch back to `master` branch and use `git merge branch1 --no-ff`.
 Therefore, Git will create a branch for `branch1` and merge it back to `master`.
 If we check from GUI, we can see `branch1` leaves `master` branch and be merged back to `HEAD` of `master`.
 1. After merging, we can delete `branch1` with `git branch -d branch1`

+# Day 23 - Reset and Amend records Part 5 (Rebase part 2)
+`git rebase -i [commitID]`, `git commit --amend`
+1. "**Rebase**" can apply the root commit version for branches in a repository.
+After "**rebasing**", the starting point of a branch will be changed.
+Besides this feature, `rebase` can edit a commit version on a branch such as the followings
+    1. Change order of commits
+    2. Edit message of a commit
+    3. Add a new commmit in the log records
+    4. Edit a commit object
+    5. Break down a commit object
+    6. Archive a commit and keep its message
+    7. Archive a commit but ignore its message
+    8. Delete a commit object
+1. Change order of commits
+    1. We can copy the "**SHA**" of a commit object (its full SHA1 hashed ID).
+This can be either checked with `git log` or in GUI.
+We then use `git rebase [commitID] -i` to start the process.
+    1. The message in the text editor are 3 parts
+        1. `pick` (the very first phrase in a line) is the "**command**" which we can check other commands in the comments below in the same file.
+        1. `commitID` is the ID of the object.
+        1. Message of the commit version
+    1. We can change the order of the commit versions in the text editor.
+After finishing editing and saving the file, Git will start to "**rebase**" and follow the order we given in the text editor.
+    1. Note that after "**rebase**", all the commit objects are changed.
+However, we can check the old ones with `git reflog`.
+1. Edit message of a commit
+    1. We use the same command `git rebase [commitID] -i` to start the process.
+    1. Change the command from `pick` to `reword` at the line which commit message that we want to change.
+DO NOT change in this file directly!
+    1. After saving and closing the file, Git will open the text editor again to allow use edit the message of the commit version which we use `reword` command.
+    1. Note that the edited commit object is a new one.
+1. Add a new commmit in the log records
+    1. We use the same command `git rebase [commitID] -i` to start the process.
+    1. Change the command from `pick` to `edit` at the line which commit message that we want to change.
+    1. After closing the file, Git will start to "**rebase**" and stop at the commit version which we give `edit` command.
+    1. We then create/edit/delete files (be careful not to affect to other versions to avoid conflicts), use `git add .` (staging), and `git commit -m "Message"` to create a new commit.
+    1. Use `git rebase --continue` to finish the rebasing process.
+1. Edit a commit object
+    1. This process is similar to "add a new commit version".
+However, after giving `edit` command in the text editor, we use `git commit --amend` and start to modify the commit object.
+    1. After finish, we use the same process to stage `git add [fileName]` and submit the commit `git commit -m "Message"`, and use `git rebase --continue`.
+1. Break down a commit object
+    1. This process is similar to "add a new commit version".
+    1. We remove the version that we want to breakdown in the text editor and save the file.
+    1. We use `git commit --amend` and start to modify the files.
+    1. Use `git add [fileNames]` and `git commit -m "Message"` to create a new version and continue rebasing.
+1. Archive a commit and keep its message
+    1. In the text editing process, we can change command from `pick` to `squash`, so the version (including its commit message) that takes the command will be merged to the previous version.
+1. Archive a commit but ignore its message
+    1. This process is similar to the previous one to merge the message.
+However, we use `fixup` here, and the process will merge the versions without the message.
+1. Delete a commit object
+    1. This process is easy that we can just delete the `pick` command of the versions that we don't want to keep in during rebasing.